kevquirk/512kb.club/README.md

 # 512KB Club

+**The 512kb Club has been sunset (<a href="https://kevquirk.com/sunsetting-the-512kb-club">read more here</a>), so I have disabled the ability to create pull requests.
+If someone else takes over the project, this may come back in the future.**

 The internet has become a **bloated mess**.
 Massive JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.

 When online newspapers like [The Guardian](https://www.theguardian.com/uk) are **over 4MB in size**, you know there's a problem.
 Why does an online newspaper need to be over 4MB in size?
 It's crazy.